bloominstituteoftechnology/ios-sprint-challenge-favorite-artists/README.md

 2. A category called `NSJSONSerialization`.
 In this category add:
     - An initializer to intialize your model object from a dictionary.
     - A function that returns your model object in dictionary form.
 3. Add the ability to save a searched artist.
-Implement persistence using `NSFileManager` to save your model objects to a file in the application's document directory. **Note:** As you do not have access to `Codable` use `NSJSONSerialization` to help turn your model objects into `NSData`.
+    - Implement persistence using `NSFileManager` to save your model objects to a file in the application's Document directory.
+    - **Note:** As you do not have access to `Codable` use `NSJSONSerialization` to help turn your model objects into `NSData`.
 4. A table view controller that displays a list of saved artists.
 5. A detail view controller that allows the user to search for new artists, and also view saved artist information.

 ## Go Further

 * Persist your model objects using Core Data instead of saving them to a file.
+* Download album or artist artwork and present these images in the table view cell and/or the detail view.
+* Persist album/artist artwork in a [temporary directory](https://nshipster.com/temporary-files/).
+* Allow the user to remove saved artists from the table view.